Doctor, GOP governor clash over private Medicaid discussion

 Jones returned to the University of Mississippi Medical Center after the state college board chose not to renew his contract as chancellor.
 He retired two years ago, and said that since then, he has more freedom to speak publicly.

 Reeves is seeking a second term as governor this year.
-He has said frequently that he does not want to add people to a government health program.
+He has frequently said that he does not want to add people to a government health program.
 A Democrat running for governor, Public Service Commissioner Brandon Presley, is making Medicaid expansion a central promise in his own campaign.

 During his State of the State speech Monday, Reeves said Mississippi should shore up health care resources by cutting bureaucracy, increasing medical residency programs and relying on technology.